5733d9e2be6485d52ffa08870cabdee0/sandbox/integration-tests/README.md

 ## Local testing

-Alternatively, if you started the environment for local development via `dev/bin/manager-run.sh` or `kustomize/startMinikubeDeployLocalDev.sh` script, you can use the `integration-tests/run-local-tests.sh` script to launch the test with all local parameters set automatically.
+Alternatively, if you started the environment for local development via `dev/bin/deploy.sh` script, you can use the `integration-tests/run-local-tests.sh` script to launch the tests with all local parameters set automatically.

 Script has 2 options: